-But even shorter periods of fasting are useful.
+But even shorter periods of fasting are helpful.
 With this in mind, a recent study found an increase in life expectancy, even with short periods of intermittent fasting.

 Furthermore, according to the study, intermittent fasting sustainably improves gut health (Catterson et al. 201820).

-For this reason, many people start intermittent fasting precisely because of its effect against intolerance and inflammation.
+For this reason, many people start OMAD fasting precisely because of its positive effect on intolerances and inflammation.

 One Meal A Day is an intermittent fasting method, not a diet.
-However, this makes it much easier to use, as there are no strict dietary rules to follow.
+However, this makes it much easier to use, as no strict dietary rules exist.

-Since it’s a fasting method, the effects of the OMAD Diet is most effective with a high-fat diet such as the Keto diet.
+Since it’s a fasting method, the benefits of OMAD fasting are most effective with a high-fat diet such as the Keto diet.

-Those who consume a lot of carbohydrates with one meal a day will significantly reduce the time it takes to get into ketosis and burn fat for energy.
+Those who consume a lot of carbohydrates with one meal a day will significantly extend the time it takes to get into ketosis and burn fat for energy.

-The OMAD fasting method is a routine that is very easy to integrate into everyday life.
+The OMAD fasting method is an effortless routine to integrate into everyday life, offering more than only health benefits.
 It also saves time and money, as there are no sophisticated rules to follow.